trantbon/trantbon.github.io/_posts/2025-10-06-how_to_make_changes_to_github_repo_and_commands.md

 Open your terminal and make sure you're in Bash.

 ### Step 2
-Switch into a different branch by typing: git switch <branch-name>
+Switch into the main branch to start fresh: git switch master

-If you don’t have one yet, create and switch to a new one with: git switch -c <new-branch-name>

 ### Step 3
 Pull the latest version of the code so you're working with the freshest copy: git pull

-*(Only do this if the branch already exists remotely — otherwise skip it.)*
+*(Only do this if the branch exists remotely — otherwise skip it.)*

 ### Step 4
+Create and switch to a new branch where you'll make your changes: git switch -c <new-branch-name>

+### Step 5
 Make whatever changes you need in your new branch — fix bugs, add features, tweak stuff.

-### Step 5
+### Step 6
 Once you're happy with the changes, run: git add . git commit -m "your message" git push

-After you hit enter on git push, you’ll probably see this message:
+If this is your first time pushing the branch, you’ll probably see this message:

-fatal: The current branch <branch-name> has no upstream branch.
+(fatal: The current branch <branch-name> has no upstream branch.
 To push the current branch and set the remote as upstream, use:

-    git push --set-upstream origin <branch-name>

-### Step 6
-Copy and paste that command into Bash: git push --set-upstream origin <branch-name>
+    git push --set-upstream origin <branch-name>)

 ### Step 7
+Copy and paste that command into Bash:
+*git push --set-upstream origin <branch-name>*

+### Step 8
 Now head over to your GitHub repo page.
 You should see a green button that says:
 Compare & pull request

-### Step 8
+### Step 9
 Click it.
 Add a short title and a quick description of what you changed.

-### Step 9
+### Step 10
 Hit Create pull request.
 That sends your changes off for review or merging.

-### Step 10
+### Step 11
 When you're ready, click Merge pull request, then Confirm merge.

-### Step 11
+### Step 12
 (Optional but tidy) Click Delete branch to clean up.

 # 🎉 Boom — your updates are now part of the main project!